 The Knotty Alder wine racks were constructed with various bottle orientations to display the owner’s prized collection beautifully and to maximize the capacity of the room.

 Individual storage openings for 750ml bottles and a few magnums were placed at the top of the racking.
-At the middle section, you can see three sections of high reveal display row and one section for the magnums.
+In the middle section, you can see three sections of the high reveal display row and one section for the magnums.

 This type of bottle display makes sure that the cork is in contact with the wine.
 This way, the cork will not lose its elasticity and sealing ability.